This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 What to do When Potatoes in Your Raised Bed Flower

 Potato plants will flower as they grow.
-A lot of people take this flowering as a sign it is time to harvest.
+Many people take this flowering as a sign it is time to harvest.
 It is a mistake.
-The other will say wait a few weeks after.
+The other will say to wait a few weeks after.

 Your potatoes flower to produce a seed head.
 Although you can use these to grow potatoes, this process is never used as it is far easier to use tubers and control the variety.

-It is my opinion that when your potatoes flower you should remove the flowers immediately.
+I believe that when your potatoes flower, you should remove them immediately.
 Some will disagree with me, but consider this.
 The flowering stage is when tubers are putting on their weight.
 That takes vast amounts of energy from the plant.

 I permanently remove the flowers as they appear and get great crops of potatoes every year.
 My family has been self-sufficient in potatoes for the past 15 years.
-If you want to know more about why I remove the flowers and their benefits to your crop, check out this blog post where I take you through it and give you all my reasoning behind it.
+If you want to know more about why I removed the flowers and their benefits to your crop, check out this blog post where I take you through it and explain my reasoning.

 What to Feed Potatoes While They Grow in a Raised Bed